iamrbn/Inline-Weather/README.md

 ---
 ### Next Updte
-- Rectangular with current weather datas
+- Rectangular with current weather datas ...maybe. we‘ll see...

 ### Known Issues
-- Sometimes the widgets shows a error message
+- Sometimes the widgets shows a error message `Error: The operation couldn‘t be completed.(kCLEr...`

 ___